pybind/pybind11/docs/advanced/misc.rst

-Note that pybind11 code compiled with hidden-by-default symbol visibility (e.g. via the command line flag ``-fvisibility=hidden`` on GCC/Clang), which is strongly recommended for pybind11 modules, can interfere with the ability to access types defined in another extension module.
-Working around this requires manually export types that are accessed by multiple extension modules; pybind11 provides a macro to do just this:
+Note that pybind11 code compiled with hidden-by-default symbol visibility (e.g. via the command line flag ``-fvisibility=hidden`` on GCC/Clang), which is required proper pybind11 functionality, can interfere with the ability to access types defined in another extension module.
+Working around this requires manually exporting types that are accessed by multiple extension modules;
+pybind11 provides a macro to do just this:

 .. code-block:: cpp